nnamoradze/GeographyQuiz/README.md

 ### GeoQuiz has been created to challenge yourself by your knowledge of geography.

 When the user installs app, he/she needs to create an account.
-After that there are three quiz(easy, medium and hard), after that user has profile to manage his achivements.
+After that there are three quiz(easy, medium and hard), after that user has profile to manage his achievements.

 ### Resources used in application:
-* Google Firebase (Authentification, Realtime Database)
+* Google Firebase (Authentication, Realtime Database)
 * BottomNavigationMenu
 * RecyclerView
 * Fragments